xaur/decred-news/guidelines.md

 See [release checklist](https://github.com/xaur/decred-news/blob/docs/release-checklist-template.md).

+See [this issue](https://github.com/xaur/decred-news/issues/65) for a list of areas and their owners.

 Tips:

 * A lot of work can be done with just a browser, thanks to GitHub UI.